 While not as popular as the chronological resume, the functional resume continues to gain respect from job applicants and resume writers.
 This is primarily due to its ability to resolve many common problems that today’s job-seekers face.

 If you have employment gaps or similar issues that might mar a chronological resume, then this option may be the solution you need.
-Naturally, though, you’ll need to know how to write this type of resume before you can successfully use it in your job hunt.
+Naturally, though, you’ll need to know how to write this type of resume format before you can successfully use it in your job hunt.

 With that in mind, here are some simple tips that can give you greater insight about how you can develop a functional resume that works for your unique needs.